UK COVID-19 Inquiry: Inquiry

 Boris Johnson announced in May 2021 that an inquiry would take place, and start in spring 2022.
 He said the date was chosen because of a possible winter surge in infections, but that preparatory work on the terms of reference would start earlier, as would choosing a chair.

 On 15 December 2021, Heather Hallett was announced as the chair of the inquiry.
 Unlike other public inquiries, a statutory public inquiry has the power to subpoena people and take evidence under oath.
 The inquiry will be the biggest ever such undertaking by the UK government.

 Draft terms of reference were announced on 11 March 2022.
 Issues covered included the UK's preparedness, the use of lockdowns and other non-pharmaceutical interventions, pandemic management in hospitals and care homes, equipment procurement, and the financial support made available.

 Keir Starmer, the Leader of the Opposition, and Care Campaign for the Vulnerable both criticised the decision to omit Partygate from the terms.
 A former Children's Commissioner for England, Anne Longfield, called the lack of focus on children's experiences in lockdown a "shocking oversight".

 Public consultation on the terms ran from 11 March until 7 April and received over 20,000 responses.
 Hallett has said she would consider these responses and present her revised recommendations to Johnson in May 2022.
 Final terms of reference were published on 28 June 2022, allowing the inquiry to formally commence.
-Hallett expects public hearings to begin in 2023.
 The first preliminary public hearing took place on 4 October 2022.
-Public hearings are due to be held into 2026.
+Full public hearings began on 13 June 2023 and are expected to conclude on 5 March 2026.

-The Inquiry is split into modules.
-As of October 2023, the first five modules had started (plus a sixth future module announced):
+The Inquiry is split into ten modules.
+As of February 2026, reports had been published relating to the first two modules with all remaining reports expected to be published by the end of the first half of 2027: